Ok firstly, sorry for the dramatic title but well, how else do I put it? I have breast cancer.

 Positive thinking, a strong mind, an amazing support network, humour and exceptional medical care will get me through this.
 I can’t wait to write the post one day soon where I tell you I’ve beaten breast cancer.

-And I WILL be writing that post :)
+And I WILL be writing that post and sharing my triple negative breast cancer survivor story with you! :)

 For more information on breast cancer, I can recommend you visit Cancer Council NSW’s website here.